Practical exam information for Part I students

-You are permitted to take a small screw-top bottle of non-carbonated liquid into the exam room, but are not normally allowed any other items of food or drink.
+You are permitted to take a small screw-top bottle of non-carbonated drink into the exam room, but are not normally allowed any other items of food or drink.
 You should not take your mobile phone into the exam.
-If it goes off in an exam room will be liable to a £50 fine.
+If it goes off in an exam room you will be liable for a £50 fine.

 You are not permitted to bring a dictionary into the exam room.

-NB. your exam confirmation sheet is the definitive source of these University rules.
+NB. your examination confirmation form (ECF) is the definitive source of these University rules.